AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 The sample JSON definition must have the **following characteristics**:

 * **Array elements** must contain first-level properties (deeper levels are not supported).
-  **Property names** would end up becoming column names for the output schema of the output temporary table.
+  **Property names** will end up becoming column names for the output schema of the output temporary table.
-* **JSON element** to be captured must be at 10 or less levels of nesting within the JSON response.
+* **JSON elements** to be captured must be at 10 or less levels of nesting within the JSON response.
 * **Column name** definition is based on the first element of the "data" array.
   Columns definition (add/remove) and the type value of the property can be edited in the **Column definition** tab.